Hajewiet/Nimbly-Framework/readme.md

 * Routing.
 * Template engine that works with shortcodes between brackets [likethis].
-* HTML5 template.
-* Minimalist CSS framework (based on Milligram)
-* Some JavaScript functions to handle the most essential behaviors like opening and closing elements.
 * Support for responsive and adaptive design.
+* Image server.
+* HTML5 template, core CSS and JavaScript functions to handle the most essential behaviors.
+* Inline editing.
+* Lazy image loading with automatic image sizing (considering device ppi).
 * Data management.
 By default, data is stored in the `data` directory using a custom NoSQL solution, storing resources in JSON files.
-* Inline editing.
 * JSON api.
 All data resources are automatically available via a JSON api.
 * User management.
 Users, roles, groups and access rights.
 * Admin.
 Screens for handling system configuration.
-* Application layers so you can easily overwrite and extend these core features.
+* Application layers and modules so you can easily overwrite and extend these core features.

 ## Shortcodes syntax